 Now, to address what one or two people criticized me for, which is not having things centered.

 I couldn’t agree with you more.
 However, the room on the staircase side (not the fireplace side) is already wackily off-center.

 There is about 32″ to the left of the door going into the den.
 (Please see the image above.)
-But on the opposite end of the room, not only is there no wall, the door casing is cut off by about an inch.
+But on the opposite end of the room, not only is there no wall, the door casing is cut off by at least half an inch.

 *I have no idea why it’s this way or why the opening into the room (on the perpendicular wall) is 5.5 inches longer on the kitchen side than it is on the entry side.

-The placement of the stairs is something that I spent at least 200 hours pondering and refining.
+The new placement of the stairs is something that I’ve spent at least 200 hours pondering and refining.